 This course provides an opportunity for instrumentalists to develop their technique and to increase their playing experience through the rehearsal and performance of music written for various instrumental ensembles.
-See acceptability Music 184.

 725 Community Orchestra (1) UC:CSU RPT 3

 Open to all students who play orchestral instruments by audition.